AlfxsProject/zylib/README.md

 ### Logger API

-The `logger API` provides the ability to enhance understanding about the flow of software.
+The `logger API` provides the ability to enhance understanding about the flow of a program.
 The API allows the user to store detailed information about the frame of interest; this includes the file, line number, function name, severity, and formatted message.
 The levels of severity include fatal, error, warning, and info.
 Additionally, the logger API supports multiple message formats, including plaintext, comma-separated values (CSV), and extensible markup language (